 - 1 – 8 oz tub garden vegetable cream cheese

 - 4–5 dashes hot sauce

-- 1/2 oz package frozen spinach thawed, and squeezed dried, 10
+- 1/2 of a 10 oz package frozen spinach (thawed, and squeezed dried)

-Place the artichokes, chopped onions and garlic into a roasting dish, and toss with the olive oil.
-Season with salt & pepper.
+- Place the artichokes, chopped onions and garlic into a roasting dish, and toss with the olive oil.
+Season with salt and pepper.
 Bake for 30 minutes.
 Make sure to check them and stir a couple of times so they don’t burn.

-Transfer this mixture to an oven proof serving dish, and add the spinach and Asiago cheese.
+- Transfer this mixture to a baking dish, and add the spinach and Asiago cheese.
 Mix well.